Asymptotic analysis of first passage time in complex networks: Real world networks

 \section{Real world networks}

 We now test the applicability of our theory to real world networks which may have long relaxation time and structural inhomogeneity.
 The networks we examined are the Coauthorship network (astro-ph, cond-mat, hep-th) \cite{Newman2001a}, C. Elegans neural network \cite{CElegans-neural-network}, E. Coli.
-Metabolic network \cite{metabolic-network}, Yeast protein interaction \cite{Protein-interaction-network-yeast} and United States Power Grid \cite{Watts1998-nature}.
+Metabolic network \cite{metabolic-network}, Yeast protein interaction \cite{Protein-interaction-network-yeast} and Western State Power Grid \cite{Watts1998-nature}.
 In the simulation, only the largest connected component of each undirected network is considered.